solana-mobile/solana-mobile-doc-site/docs/react-native/overview.md

 ## Core React Native SDKs

-Read these guides for a collection of code snippets and examples for common use cases in Solana React Native dApps.
+Explore these guides for code snippets and examples tailored to common use cases in Solana React Native dApps.

 <CardLayout autoFitEnabled={true}>
     <Card